okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/customize-tokens-returned-from-okta/request-token-claim/index.md

     * Your OpenID Connect application's `client_id`
     * The response type, which for an ID token is `id_token` and an access token is `token`
     > **Note:** The examples in this guide use the [Implicit flow](/docs/concepts/oauth-openid/#implicit-flow).
 For the [Authorization Code flow](/docs/concepts/oauth-openid/#authorization-code-flow), the response type is `code`.
 You can exchange an authorization code for an ID token and/or an access token using the `/token` endpoint.
-    * A scope, which for the purposes of the examples is `openid`.
-When you are adding a Groups claims, both the `openid` and the `groups` scopes are included.
+    * A scope, which for the purposes of the examples is `openid`
     * Your OpenID Connect application's `redirect_uri`
     * Values for `state` and `nonce`, which can be anything